gdude2002/ScanManager/README.md

 - [x] Keep track of scanning progress, including binders, sets, and set data.
   - Set data includes numbers, batches, and descriptions — everything already kept track of.
-- [ ] Analyze existing scan data, importing, comparing, and reorganising files as needed.
+- [ ] Analyse existing scan data, importing, comparing, and reorganising files as needed.
   - Import existing scans, compare original and edited files, and re-export originals as needed.
   - Import existing tracking data from Markdown tracking files.
 - [ ] Store data in a format that users can move between devices easily.